-Love is not at all about hurtfulness or vengeance.
-These emotions can only come from a place of ego and fear and never from a place of true love.
+It is never about hurtfulness or vengeance.
+These emotions can only come from a place of ego and fear and never from a place of genuine feelings.

 Till the time we heal our wounds and integrate our shadow side and achieve wholeness on our own, we will keep on attracting partners out of our insecurities and fear and not out of love.

-When some people refer to self-sacrifice or martyrdom as love, they are basically trying to get their own need for masochism met under the garb of love.
+When some people refer to self-sacrifice or martyrdom as love, they are basically trying to get their own need for masochism met under the garb of it.

-We think that if we love someone, they are our own property.
+We think that when we have feelings for someone, they are our own property.
 Not just that, we want to put a label on our relationship as soon as we can, thinking that by putting a stamp of marriage or any legally binding contract, we will be able to keep that person with us forever.

 We forget that the other person is not an object and has a separate identity, opinions, likes, and dislikes.

-He does not necessarily have to agree on everything that we say nor does have to function according to our whims and fancies or has to stick around with us forever.
+They do not necessarily have to agree on everything that we say or do or have to function according to our whims and fancies or have to stick around with us forever.

-If someone outgrows relationship or falls out of love, he is free to move on from a relationship.
+If someone outgrows a relationship or doesn’t share the same feelings anymore, they should be free to move on from the relationship.